Laboratory for Cortical Organization and Architectures

 Lab Director: Kathleen Rockland, Ph.D.

-The Laboratory of Cortical Organization and Microstructures focuses on the study of cortical white matter neurons and microstructures (cell types, modularity, and columns) in rodent, nonhuman primate, and postmortem human tissues.
-A developing direction is the neurovascular unit and axon transport in both normal and pathological conditions.
+The Laboratory of Cortical Organization and Architectures focuses on network organization at the cellular level (cell types, modularity, and columns) in rodent, nonhuman primate, and postmortem human tissues.
+This is considered in the broader context of heterogeneity, species comparisons, and applicability to non-neural network architectures.

 White matter (WM) neurons are a mixed population of excitatory and inhibitory neurons, that are phylogenetically conserved and have important roles in early cortical development.
 In primates and other species with large gyrencephalic brains, substantial numbers of WM neurons persist in the adult, where they are thought to contribute to multiple processes, including vascular regulation and hemodynamic changes, coordination of corticocortical and thalamocortical communication, and central cholinergic circuitry.
 This project aims to acquire quantitative data about regional and cell-type distribution of WM neurons in the adult rhesus monkey and their fall-off in the infant, with the additional aim of developing a nonhuman primate model for further investigations of WM neuron function, with relevance for normal and abnormal human brain function.